 Bottom Line: The bridging sector saw a combined fall in lending of £278 million last year, but evidence suggests the market is bouncing back from the impact of three consecutive lockdowns.

-- Collective bridging transaction completions were down £278 million last year
+Collective bridging transaction completions were down by £278 million last year.

-- The average LTV on bridging loans issues decreased to 50%
+The average LTV on bridging loan issues decreased to 50%.

-- The most common application for bridging finance in Q4 was chain break
+The most common application for bridging finance in Q4 was chain breaking.

-The economic fallout attributed to the firs two national lockdowns had a major impact on the bridging finance sector last year.
-As a result, total transactions for 2020 were down by approximately 38% on the previous year – £455 million compared to £732.7 in 2019.
+The economic fallout attributed to the first two national lockdowns had a major impact on the bridging finance sector last year.
+As a result, total transactions for 2020 were down by approximately 38% from the previous year, to £455 million compared to £732.7 million in 2019.

 Decreases in bridging finance activity were particularly prominent during the first six months of 2020, when the UK’s real estate market was temporarily shut down in its entirety.
 In the first quarter, bridging loans valued at a total of just under £113 million were issued.
 By the end of Q2, this had plummeted to just £79.4 million as lockdown restrictions took effect.

 However, reassuring signs of improvement were noted during the closing six months of the year.
 Total bridging finance activity in Q3 came out at £115.52 million, increasing further to £137.22 million in the fourth quarter.

 The latest figures released by Bridging Trends highlight a series of key findings for 2020.
 Bucking the trend of previous years, there was almost no difference in the share of the market occupied by regulated and unregulated transactions in 2020.
 Regulated transactions accounted for 36% of the market in 2018 and 39% in 2019, last year climbing to an impressive 49.4%.